ms1963/dos-emulator/README.md

-# Go cak to the past with the dos-emulator
+# Go back to the past with the dos-emulator

 This application implements an emulation of the 8086-CPU family and provides a shell with MS-DOS emulation.